Codex

 base_url = "https://api.tokenbyte.ai/v1"

 On Windows the .codex directory may not exist — create it manually.
-Explorer hides dot-directories by default; either enable View → Show → Hidden items or just run mkdir.
+Explorer hides dot-directories by default; either enable View → Show → Hidden items or just run mkdir .codex.

 Launch and sanity-check